joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 Each implementation may have slight variations [^1] on use (e.g., number of command-line arguments), we have maintained a fairly consistent interface throughout each entry.
 Clingo applications are divided into a separate `instance.lp` and `problem.lp` file, where the former holds the data for a specific problem instance and the latter contains the generalized solution.

-[^1]: Please see the header comment for individual files for more detailed use instructions.
+[^1]: Please see the header comment for individual files for more detailed use instructions, including any necessary command-line arguments.

 In general, instance and problem files can be passed directly to Clingo: